-Looking after our mental health and wellbeing is important for everyone, and there are things that each of us can do in our day-to-day lives that can help support good mental health, including connecting to nature.
+Looking after your mental health and wellbeing is important for everyone.
+There are things we can all do to help support good mental health, including connecting to nature.

 1. Seek out green spaces